 He is an avid meditation practitioner and teacher and contributes his contemplative practice to his capacity as therapist.

-Jason integrates the mind and body and takes a holistic view of recovery and change, specializing in issues with mood, relationships, masculinity, addiction, eating, sleep, career, and challenges around creativity.
+Jason integrates the mind and body and takes a holistic view of recovery and change, specializing in issues with mood, relationships, masculinity, addiction, eating, sleep, spirituality and challenges around creativity.
+He draws from talk therapy, somatic awareness, mindfulness, and the creative arts to tailor his approach to the inherent wisdom of each individual.
 He holds a Master’s Degree in Mental Health Counseling from Brooklyn College, NY, and a Master’s in Fine Arts from the Pennsylvania Academy of the Fine Arts, PA.
 He has completed a year of psychoanalytic training from the Training Institute for Mental Health in NY, NY and has completed a 60-hour kundalini yoga teacher training module at Rama Institute.
+Jason is a meditation teacher as well as an artist, poet, novelist, and his children’s books have reached over half a million children.
 He teaches at the University level and lectures throughout the city.